cryptosuviio/bp-kicker/README.md

 ## Enabling BP Kicker for your producer
 To enable BP Kicker for your producer, you only need to create a permission named `bpkicker`, and allow the BP Kicker contract to use it.

-1. To enable BP Kicker on Telos testnet (BP being `cryptosuviio` in this example):
+To enable BP Kicker, you need to run **both of these commands**:

 `$ cleos set account permission cryptosuviio bpkicker bpkicker1111 --add-code`

-2. To restrict the @bpkicker role to "unregprod" only, you must run:
 `$ cleos set action permission cryptosuviio eosio unregprod bpkicker`

+> BP being `cryptosuviio` in this example, and BP Kicker residing at `bpkicker1111` (account on Telos testnet).

 ## Using BP Kicker
 Any blockchain user capable of issuing transactions can call the `bpkicker::kick` action by:

+In order to kick `cryptosuviio` after over 50 missed blocks, anyone can run:

 `$ cleos push action bpkicker1111 kick ["cryptosuviio"]`